CairosAI/cairos-houdini-user-client/README.md

 ## Using
 In Houdini, you can add a node `Cairos Houdini user client`.

 Go to the Settings tab and click login.
 Enter the Cairos address you will be using, your username and password.
+The public address is https://app.cairos.ai/api

+To sign up go to https://cairos.ai .

 On successful login, you can go to the Animation tab and submit chat prompts, and manage your avatars in the Avatar tab.